htvekov/controllerx/docs/examples/Sonos display.md

 All it takes is an ESP8266 with ESPHome software, an appropriate display, a handfull (well actually 2 handfulls and then some) of HA sensors and you’re all set to go 🚀 ESPHome is a system framework for ESP8266 units that has support for several I2C OLED/E-ink display types and numerous sensors, has direct HA integration via add-on and easy, yet powerful YAML configuration.
 Read more about ESPHome and how to set it up in HA here: https://esphome.io/

-Current v1.1 uses newly merged display on/off and brightness commands.
-Use ESPHome version [1.15.0b4](https://github.com/esphome/esphome/releases/tag/v1.15.0b4) or newer !
+**Current v1.1 display code uses newly merged display on/off and brightness commands.
+Use ESPHome version [1.15.0b4](https://github.com/esphome/esphome/releases/tag/v1.15.0b4) or newer !**

 ### Hardware: